2. Board of Directors, Nominating Committee, Remuneration Committee, Audit Committee, Independent Auditors

 5. Nominating Committee

-The Nominating Committee consists of three Outside Directors and is chaired by an Outside Director.
+The Nominating Committee consists of five Directors (four Outside Directors and one Inside Director), and is chaired by an Outside Director.
 The Nominating Committee formulates a basic policy on the election and dismissal of Directors, determines the content of agenda items on the election and dismissal of Directors, submits reports on the election and dismissal of Chief Officers to the Board of Directors and examines CEO succession plans.

 6. Remuneration Committee

-The Remuneration Committee consists of four Outside Directors and is chaired by an Outside Director.
+The Remuneration Committee consists of four Directors (three Outside Directors and one Inside Director), and is chaired by an Outside Director.
 The Remuneration Committee formulates policies on the determination of remuneration for individual Directors and Chief Officers and determines remuneration for individual Directors and Chief Officers.

 7. Audit Committee